lambdalisue/vim-gita/README.md

 ### Statusline

 vim-gita provide several components to show a current status on vim's statusline (or tabline).
-All status used in the components are well cached thus you don't have to worry about the performance (the caches will be cleared when a particular `vim-gita-{commnad}-post` autocmd is called).
+All status used in the components are well cached thus you don't have to worry about the performance (the caches will be cleared when a particular `vim-gita-{command}-post` autocmd is called).
 Use `gita#statusline#preset()` to get a preset or `gita#statusline#format()` to create your own component.

 ```vim